gollischlab/STNMF_with_AFHALS/docs/source/advanced/consensus.rst

     array([0.22871876, 0.6855058 , 0.9002583 , 0.96028996, 0.95667326],
       dtype=float32)

-More information on the hyperparameter selection using consensus analyses is described in detail elsewhere.
-[2]_
+More information on the hyperparameter selection using consensus analyses is described in detail elsewhere [2]_.

 ..
 [1] Ding, C. H. Q., Tao Li, & Jordan, M. I. (2010).
 Convex and Semi-Nonnegative Matrix Factorizations.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 32(1), 45–55